awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateIndex.md

 Required: No

  ** [UserGroupResolutionConfiguration](#API_CreateIndex_RequestSyntax) **   <a name="Kendra-CreateIndex-request-UserGroupResolutionConfiguration"></a>
-Enables fetching access levels of groups and users from an AWS Single Sign\-On identity source\.
+Enables fetching access levels of groups and users from an AWS IAM Identity Center \(successor to AWS Single Sign\-On\) identity source\.
 To configure this, see [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html)\.
 Type: [UserGroupResolutionConfiguration](API_UserGroupResolutionConfiguration.md) object
 Required: No